John D'Leo

-John D'Leo (born July 8, 1995) is an American actor.
-He is known for his role in the 2013 film The Family, as well as the films Unbroken (2014), Cop Out (2010), Brooklyn's Finest (2010), and Wanderlust (2012).
+John D'Leo (born July 8, 1995) is an American actor known for his role in the 2013 film The Family, as well as the films Cop Out (2010), Brooklyn's Finest (2010), Wanderlust (2012) and Unbroken (2014).
 He has also starred in the television series Law & Order: Special Victims Unit and How to Make It in America.

 Early life

-D'Leo was born on July 8, 1995 in Monmouth County, New Jersey, to parents Ginna and Chuck D'Leo.
+D'Leo was born on July 8, 1995, in Monmouth County, New Jersey, to parents Ginna and Chuck D'Leo.
 He is of Italian and Irish descent.

 Acting career

 D'Leo started his career acting in commercials, and later started acting in television and films.
 His first main role was in the 2008 film The Wrestler.

-He later went on to become known for his role in the 2013 film The Family, alongside Robert De Niro, Michelle Pfeiffer, and Diana Agron.
+He later went on to become known for his role in the 2013 film The Family, alongside Robert De Niro, Michelle Pfeiffer, and Dianna Agron.